 Ai Weiwei for his unapologetic artistic activism.

 My aesthetic is simply that I have no particular aesthetic.
 I like to try something new every time I create something and I hate to repeat myself.

-My community is what keeps me going and so I welcome you into the fold.
+My community is my strength and my art exists to serve them.
 I love suggestions and ideas and projects that can take on a life of their own and that everyone can contribute to and grow and connect from.
 So let's come up with some stuff together, eh?!

 I hate unfinished pieces.
 They make me sad.
 I buy them up at yard, estate and rummage sales and finish them.
 That makes me happy.
 It is especially important to me to do that when I find one at the estate sale of someone who has passed.
 I feel like their soul can't possibly rest with an unfinished piece of art out there.
 I'm projecting.
 I know and I don't care.